-©2016 Server Technology, Inc. Version 03/09/16.
-Sentry and Server Technology are registered trademarks of Server Technology Incorporated.
+©2019 Server Technology, Inc. All rights reserved.
 Information is subject to change without notice.
 Printed in USA.
-Server Technology offers a wide range of products for North America and Global markets; for more information visit our website at www.servertech.com
+Server Technology offers a wide range of products for North America and Global markets.
+For more information on global products visit our website at servertech.com